 - Soil provides them with a required environment for growth, multiplication, and protection from the harsh climate.

 - Other animals and plants benefit from the presence of bacteria in the soil.
-These are the only one that lives even in the deepest layers of the earth.
+One can find the bacteria even in the deepest layers of the earth.

 Examples of soil bacteria include rhizobium, azotobacter.